5 Types of Content Moderation to Protect Your Brand

 Moderation is the process of maintaining one’s online platform by filtering and monitoring various user-generated content to determine whether the content should be published or not based on the platform’s specific guidelines and rules.
 It is your first line of defense when it comes to defending against whichever type of toxic content could destroy the reputation of your brand.

 Keep this fact in mind when you think of content moderation: It is not synonymous with censorship.
-The goal of moderation is to create a safe and organic environment where each user can safely interact with other authentic users that share similar interests with them.
+The goal of internet content moderation is to create a safe and organic environment where each user can safely interact with other authentic users that share similar interests with them.

 Having an in-depth understanding of the function of these moderation methods allows you to utilize the utmost potential out of their benefits.
-It also helps you map your decisions on how to handle varying circumstances that your online community and platform may encounter daily.
+It also helps you map your decisions on how to handle different circumstances that your online community and platform may encounter daily.
 From the comments to the photos and videos shared, you are definitely prepared to deal with any type of attack in your community.

 Below are the most common and most effective moderation methods that you can use to provide maximum customer experience and protect your brand’s reputation more consistently.

-This is the most common and popular type of moderation method because it dramatically diminishes the chances of members sharing defaming content that can cause damage to your platform.
+This is the most common and popular type of moderation method because it dramatically diminishes the chances of members sharing defaming content that can damage your platform.
 One of the key roles of a content moderator in this process is to proactively moderate user-generated content by reviewing its details under a series of queues before it goes live on your platform.
 In a nutshell, every type of UGC is screened before your audience sees it.
 Moderators use specific guidelines for the platform as their standard and basis for which kind of content is permissible on the platform.

-Simply put, when a user posts anything, it requires approval from the moderator before it gets posted or made available for public viewing.
+Simply put, when a user posts anything, it requires approval from the moderator before it gets posted or is made available for public viewing.
 It is an excellent and early countermeasure because you have the chance to block incoming harmful content before it wreaks havoc.

 On the other hand, pre-moderation also entails specific drawbacks.

-One disadvantage is that it “kills” a thread or online discussion abruptly.
+One disadvantage of pre-moderation is it “kills” a thread or online discussion abruptly.
 Comments are not posted in real-time due to moderators checking them for harmful content.
 This causes a sluggish effect on the pacing of the interactions between your members.
 Despite this flaw, it still is a powerful moderation tool.